FlowFuse/website/src/blog/2024/11/migrating-from-node-red-to-flowfuse.md

    - If you are migrating to a Device Instance, select **"Set as Device Target."**

 Setting as device target will ensure that the snapshot will be deployed on all of the devices assigned to this instance.

+## Conclusion

+Migrating your Node-RED instance to FlowFuse centralizes management and simplifies deployment.
+Once migrated, FlowFuse takes care of the infrastructure, security, and scalability, making the process much easier.
+This allows you to focus on building solutions without worrying about the complexities of self-hosting.
+Whether you're working with edge devices or remote instances, this migration streamlines the management of your IIoT workflows, improving efficiency and scalability.